apache/mxnet/docs/tutorials/basic/symbol.md

 ### Weight tying

 You can use same principle to tie weights of different layers.
 In the example below two `FullyConnected` layers share same weights and biases, but process different data.
-Find a full example below.
+Let's demonstrate how we can do it.

+In this example we first create training and evaluation datasets.
+Both of them consist of two individual `NDArray`s.
+We are using `NDArrayIter` to iterate over all of them.

 ```python
 import numpy as np